VCDN-2025-INSY7314/Hello-INSY7314/12 - Pipelining with Newman and SonarQube/README.md

 ```
 We will inject these variables via `--env-var` flags in Newman.

+> Note: look at the end of this guide for a sample `collection.json`
 ---

 ### Step 3.
 Run Newman tests in CircleCI